RocheGregory/vmw-openstack/vra-openstack/README.md

-# VMware vRealize Automation 7.0+ with Openstack as Ednpoint
+# VMware vRA and Openstack as Endpoint